-- Low-Income Summer School Teacher: "Summer school" means academic and enrichment programs provided to students during the summer months outside of the regular school year. - EIS Position Codes: N/A - Expenditure Accounts: 10-1600-100, 80-1600-100 - Special Notes: EIS does not contain a position code that matches this cost factor.
+- EIS Position Codes: N/A - Expenditure Accounts: N/A - Special Notes: EIS does not contain a position code that matches this cost factor, and the state budget form does not have a specific account or group of accounts matching the provided definition.
+Organizational Units should consider local context and position functions to classify staffing expenditures and avoid double counting.
+Reference internal accounting systems or other data (including relevant grant planning and expenditure records if you are providing expenditures from all revenue sources in column H) to determine budgeted expenditures for low-income extended day teachers. - Low-Income Summer School Teacher: "Summer school" means academic and enrichment programs provided to students during the summer months outside of the regular school year. - EIS Position Codes: N/A - Expenditure Accounts: 10-1600-100, 80-1600-100 - Special Notes: EIS does not contain a position code that matches this cost factor.
 Expenditures for summer school programs are likely recorded within the accounts shown here, although additional local records would need to be consulted to determine teacher expenditures for low-income students.
-Reference internal accounting systems or other data (including relevant grant planning and expenditure records if you are providing expenditures from all revenue sources in column H) to determine budgeted expenditures for low-income summer school teachers. - English Learner Intervention Teacher: Means a licensed teacher providing one-on-one or small group tutoring to students struggling to meet proficiency in core subjects. - EIS Position Codes: 201, 203, 204, 251 - Expenditure Accounts: 10-1250-100, 10-1275-100, 10-1800-100, 80-1250-100, 80-1275-100, 80-1800-100 - Special Notes: Some EIS position codes and expenditures accounts shown here overlap with other cost factors.
+Reference internal accounting systems or other data (including relevant grant planning and expenditure records if you are providing expenditures from all revenue sources in column H) to determine budgeted expenditures for low-income summer school teachers. - English Learner2 Intervention Teacher: Means a licensed teacher providing one-on-one or small group tutoring to students struggling to meet proficiency in core subjects. - EIS Position Codes: 201, 203, 204, 251 - Expenditure Accounts: 10-1250-100, 10-1275-100, 10-1800-100, 80-1250-100, 80-1275-100, 80-1800-100 - Special Notes: Some EIS position codes and expenditures accounts shown here overlap with other cost factors.
 Organizational Units should consider local context and position functions (e.g., whether the teacher is providing pull-out or push-in service for ELs in a co-teaching situation) to classify staffing expenditures and avoid double counting.
 Reference internal accounting systems or other data to determine budgeted expenditures for English learner intervention teachers. - English Learner Pupil Support Staff: Means a nurse, psychologist, social worker, family liaison personnel, or other staff member who provides support to at-risk or struggling students. - EIS Position Codes: 207, 374, 379, 381 - Expenditure Accounts: N/A - Special Notes: The EIS position codes shown here overlap with other cost factors, and the state budget form does not have a specific account or group of accounts matching the provided definition (although expenditures are likely recorded within 1800).
 Organizational Units should consider local context and position functions to classify staffing expenditures and avoid double counting.
-Reference internal accounting systems or other data (including relevant grant planning and expenditure records if you are providing expenditures from all revenue sources in column H) to determine budgeted expenditures for English learner pupil support staff. - English Learner Extended Day Teacher: "Extended day" means academic and enrichment programs provided to students outside the regular school day before and after school or during non-instructional times during the school day. - EIS Position Codes: N/A - Expenditure Accounts: N/A - Special Notes: EIS does not contain a position code that matches this cost factor, and the state budget form does not have a specific account or group of accounts matching the provided definition.
-Organizational Units should consider local context and position functions to classify staffing expenditures and avoid double counting.
-Reference internal accounting systems or other data (including relevant grant planning and expenditure records if you are providing expenditures from all revenue sources in column H) to determine budgeted expenditures for English learner extended day teachers.
+Reference internal accounting systems or other data (including relevant grant planning and expenditure records if you are providing expenditures from all revenue sources in column H) to determine budgeted expenditures for English learner pupil support staff.

-&lt;sup>2 English Learner or "EL" means a child included in the definition of "English learners" under Section 14C-2 of the School Code participating in a program of Transitional Bilingual Education or a Transitional Program of Instruction meeting the requirements and program application procedures of Article 14C of the School Code.
+2 English Learner or "EL" means a child included in the definition of "English learners" under Section 14C-2 of the School Code participating in a program of Transitional Bilingual Education or a Transitional Program of Instruction meeting the requirements and program application procedures of Article 14C of the School Code.